Skip to main content

 If taken regularly for a long time, Apadaz (benzhydrocodone / acetaminophen) can cause physical dependence and tolerance.
 This means your body relies on the medication to function and that you might need higher doses to get the same pain relief.
 You might experience withdrawal (anxiety, suicidal thoughts, runny nose, yawning, sweating, chills, wide pupils, trouble sleeping) if you stop taking the medication suddenly.
 Don't lower your dose or stop taking the medication suddenly without talking to your provider first.
 Your provider will slowly lower your dose to prevent withdrawal symptoms.

-What are the side effects of Apadaz (benzhydrocodone / acetaminophen)?
+Side effects of Apadaz (benzhydrocodone / acetaminophen)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.